ec-europa/europa-component-library/docs/Migrating-v4.md

 - Twig parameter `close_label` has been removed and replaced by a new one: `close`.
 It expect an ECL Button
 - A container is added as first child of the root element of the component, with this class: `ecl-site-header__background`, it is needed in EC to handle the background image.

+### Social media follow

+- Icon size is different (`xs` for EC, `m` for EU).
+This has to be passed as data.
+- The link "Other social media networks" is no longer a popover.
+This is now a standard link, leading to a dedicated page, and added after the other links.
+Corresponding twig parameter `popover` has been removed

 ### Table

 - In order to properly support the row extra_classes and extra_attributes the data structure is now changed and it expects a `data` named object containing all the table cells belonging to that row.